sauerbraten/extinfo/README.md

 More methods:

 - `GetUptime()`: returns the amount of seconds the sauerbraten server is running
-- `GetAllPlayerInfo()`: returns a PlayerInfo for every client connected to the server
+- `GetAllClientInfo()`: returns a ClientInfo for every client connected to the server
-- `GetTeamsScoresRaw()`: returns a TeamsScoresRaw containing a TeamScore for every team in the current game
+- `GetTeamScoresRaw()`: returns a TeamScoresRaw containing a TeamScore for every team in the current game